How to Spot a Declining Tree Before it's Overdue

 Tree removal is a complex and potentially hazardous task.
-If a tree is dying or ill-healthed, or is in danger from falling down, then it may need to be removed in order to protect property and guarantee safety.
-How do you know whether a tree should be removed?
-In this article, we’ll walk you through the signs to be looking at and guide you determine the right time to call in experts.
+If a tree is dead, diseased, or in danger to fall, the tree might require removal to prevent damage to the property and to make sure that the tree is safe.
+How do you know whether a tree should be cut down?
+We’ll guide you through the warning signs to look out for and help you figure out whether it’s time to call experts.

-One of the most obvious signs that a tree should be removed is when it is dead or dying.
-Dead trees do not have leaves and can have a lifeless appearance.
-If a tree is without leaves or evidence of growth, it’s likely dead.
-In addition, the bark of a dead tree could be cracked, dry, or peeling.
+One of the evident signs that a tree should be removed is if it’s dead or dying.
+Dead trees are without leaves and can have a lifeless appearance.
+If a tree has no leaves or evidence of new growth, it is likely dead.
+The bark of dead trees could be cracked, dry, or peeling.

 Diseased Trees

-Diseased trees may pose a threat to other plants and trees in the surrounding area.
-The most common signs of disease on trees are the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom or the trunk.
-If you suspect that your tree may be diseased it is important to have it examined by a professional arborist.
+The trees that are sick could pose a danger to the other plants and trees in the area.
+The most common signs of disease in trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the root and the top.
+If you think your tree may be diseased It is essential to have it examined by an arborist who is a professional.

 Leaning Trees